IBM urges lawmakers to 'narrow' bill targeting Chinese investment

 Instead, IBM urged the lawmakers to update export control rules to address their unease.

-Officials are concerned about Chinese intellectual property theft, including U.S. high-tech know-how, and miniaturizing islands in the South China Sea.
+Officials are concerned about Chinese intellectual property theft, including U.S. high-tech know-how, and militarizing islands in the South China Sea.

-Senator John Cornyn, a member of the Republican leadership, introduced a Senate bill while Republican Representative Robert Pitting introduced an identical bill in the House.
+Senator John Cornyn, a member of the Republican leadership, introduced a Senate bill while Republican Representative Robert Pittenger introduced an identical bill in the House.

 Under the bills, CFIUS could stop smaller investments than ones it now reviews and add new national security factors for CFIUS to consider, including whether information about Americans, such as Social Security numbers, would be exposed as part of the transaction.